jonaash/DSL-learning-programming/README.md

 It is possible to run whole script or do it step by step.
 If a new script is started from MPS, previous script is discarded in EddieView and replaced with the new one.

-## Build and run standalone Eddie Studio
+## Build and Run Standalone Eddie Studio

 0. Download MPS generic distribution
 MPS 3.3 generic distribution is necessary to build Eddie Studio.